 Social Media Advertising

 This is where advertising comes into play.
-You can supplement your basic conversion funnel with social media advertising at a few key times to boost performance.
+You can supplement your primary conversion funnel with social media advertising at a few critical times to boost performance.

-- When visitors don't convert on your landing page: Using ad retargeting, you can advertise to visitors who leave your site after a short time, or don't submit their information on your landing page.
-These ads should promote content that is similar to what initially brought them to your website.
+When visitors don't convert on your landing page: Using ad retargeting, you can advertise to visitors who leave your site after a short time or don't submit their information on your landing page.
+These ads should promote content similar to what initially brought them to your website.